Sarah Cole: Career and paintings

 It is not known when Sarah Cole began to make art, though she first mentions that she is painting in letters to her brother in the mid 1830s.
 She exhibited her paintings publicly only after the death of Thomas in February 1848, most likely to help support herself financially.
 The National Academy of Design in New York City displayed her work from 1848 to 1852, and her works also appeared in the American Art-Union and the Maryland Historical Society during her lifetime.
 Titles of these canvases indicate original, rather than copied, subjects.
-The majority of her exhibited paintings are now lost.
+The majority of her exhibited paintings are now believed to be lost.

-Two of Sarah Cole's paintings that can be found today are on display in the Albany Institute of History and Art in Albany, New York.
+Two of Cole's paintings can be found today are on display in the Albany Institute of History and Art in Albany, New York.
 The paintings are A View of the Catskill Mountain House, a scene of the titular white house on a hill covered with fall foliage and a small seated figure on the ground looking up at it, and Mount Aetna, a view of the mountain in the background with a landscape and people praying to a shrine of an icon.
-A note on the back of the canvas of the Catskill Mountain House painting indicates that it was copied from a painting by Thomas Cole.
-A View of the Catskill Mountain House is nearly identical to her brother's painting of the same subject.
-Mount Aetna is not a direct copy but it is likewise similar to her brother's style.
+A note on the back of the canvas of the Catskill Mountain House painting indicates that it was copied from a painting by her brother Thomas.

 Another painting by Sarah Cole, Ancient Column Near Syracuse (1848), depicts a landscape with a Neoclassical theme.
 It pictures a person with some animals on a green field in front of ancient ruins.
 The Thomas Cole National Historic Site in the Catskills also houses her paintings Duffield Church, English Landscape, and Landscape with Church.

-In addition to being a painter, Sarah made etchings.
+In addition to being a painter, Cole made etchings.
 She was trained in etching by the painter and engraver Asher B. Durand.
-None of her etchings survive today but in 1888, decades after her death, New York's Union League Club held an exhibition called “Women Etchers of America” that included some of her work.
+Cole mentored her fraternal niece Emily Cole, after the death of the latter's father.
+Emily also worked as an artist In 1888, decades after her death, New York's Union League Club held an exhibition called “Women Etchers of America” that included some of her work.
 All of the other exhibitors in that show were living artists.
+None of her etchings are known to have survived.

-Sarah Cole died in 1857, spending her final days in Catskill, New York.
+Cole died in 1857, spending her final days in Catskill, New York.